Visiting Vankru bike fitting

-Several people have asked me about having a bike fit – what it entails, how much it costs, what the benefits are etc. If you do have any questions about bike fitting, I’d recommend that you tweet Garth @Vankru_cycling For me, I would say that it’s hard to put a price on comfort and that although many bike shops will say that they have ‘fitted’ a bike, what they mean is that they have put the saddle at roughly the right height.
+Several people have asked me about having a bike fit – what it entails, how much it costs, what the benefits are etc. If you do have any questions about bike fitting, I’d recommend that you tweet Garth @Vankru_cycling.
+For me, I would say that it’s hard to put a price on comfort.
+Although many bike shops will say that they have ‘fitted’ a bike, what they mean is that they have put the saddle at roughly the right height.
 (That’s not true of all bike shops, but there aren’t many who employ a full-time, experienced fitter).

 If you’re undecided about whether you’d benefit from a bike fit, read these articles: